ringcentral/integration-blog/_posts/2019-09-02-shorter-isn't-better.md

 Consider you want to implement a simple algorism that show the balance in foreign currency given a list of incomes and outcomes.
 I will do this in `Javascript`.
 For the sake of simplicity, I will **ignore** the `float point issue` of ECMAScript and `type/value validation` for the arguments.

-So the algorism needs 3 arguments: a balance, list of numbers as income in positive number and outcome in negative number, and an exchange rate.
+So the algorism needs 3 arguments: a balance, list of numbers as income in positive number and outcome in negative number, and an exchange rate, consider both blance and the list are in the same currency.
 And the result is a number.

 ### A Naive Solution